Moving to California was one of the best decisions of my life and it can be for you too!

 4. Violence is everywhere in California.

-Although in some places this is true.
-Violence isn’t everywhere.
-And, we can’t fix things by simply ignoring them and not taking part in them.
+Although in some places there is violence, but violence isn’t everywhere.
+And, we can’t fix things by simply ignoring them and not getting involved.

 5. The state of California is almost bankrupt!